akhilsripuram06/ai-smart-canteen/README.md

 # ai-smart canteen
 https://ai-smart-canteen-1.onrender.com
 # This is the live link of AI Smart Canteen Reservation System
-AI-Powered Smart Canteen Reservation System
-Based on your existing idea

 .
 Predict which meals will be popular (basic ML regression).
 .
 Suggest mealtimes to avoid rush (based on past data).
 .
 Student app + Admin dashboard.